Algorithms & Culture Research

 Scholarship of Public Engagement

-Second, from an academic perspective, the members are mindful that engaged scholarship requires time and energy investments and still may not be valued in the academy.
-Since Year 1, the group's discussions have focused on how members might move the academy so that colleagues and administrators understand the value in publicly engaged efforts of teaching and scholarship.
+In addition, group members are mindful that engaged scholarship requires time and energy investments and still may not be valued in the academy.
+The group's discussions have always focused on how members might move the academy so that colleagues and administrators understand the value in publicly engaged efforts of teaching and scholarship.
 The group will continue discussions focused on creating and maintaining sensitive partnerships with community members while also exploring new visions of engaged scholarship in rural southeastern Iowa.
-Finally, this working group intends to continue to explore how members can mentor colleagues and graduate students interested in similar work.
+Finally, this working group will continue to explore how members can mentor colleagues and graduate students interested in similar work.

 To learn more about this group, please contact its director, Carolyn Colvin (firstname.lastname@example.org).